scipopt/gcg/doc/resources/devs/howtouse/conduct-experiments.md

 Depending on what you want to test, skip to the respective section.

+In general, please again make sure that you compiled your GCG correctly and executed the test with `STATISTICS=true`.
+Furthermore, have your runtime data (`.out`, `.res` and `vbc/` files) ready in a known directory.

 ## A. Comparing Settings {#compare-settings}
+> In this part, we explain how to **compare different settings** (with unmodified code)
+> using our automatic comparison report script.

+If you want to **compare settings** with otherwise unmodified (and similarly versioned) installations of GCG, then you have already collected runtime data, e.g. by two calls, `make test SET=settings1` and `make test SET=settings2` and have your runtime data (2 or more sets of `.out`, `.res` and `vbc/` files) ready.\n To then generate a **comparison report for the two runs** including basic statistics and all possible _comparing_ statistics, you can call

+    make compare

+More details on the comparison report feature are explained @ref comparison-report "here".
+The version comparison report can be found in `check/reports/` in a uniquely named (using a time stamp) report folder.

 ## B. Comparing Code {#compare-code}
+> In this part, we explain how to parse own expressions that your custom plug-ins and other
+> code might have generated that you want to visualize.

+If you want to **compare different code** with similarly versioned installations of GCG, then you have already collected runtime data, e.g. by **a `make test` for the default GCG** and **a `make test` for your custom version of GCG** and have your runtime data (2 or more sets of `.out`, `.res` and `vbc/` files) ready.\n For our visualization scripts to keep on working, you may not change any existing GCG logging formats to not get differently formatted `.out`-files that will not be parseable anymore by the parsers.
+Instead, you should print output that you later want to visualize in the ways presented in the following:

+### Logging Custom Data: Single Data Points
+> **The custom logging feature (single data points) is not yet implemented.
+Please stay tuned.**
+> This is a sketch of what it will be capable of.

+If you want to log just single events, like the overall runtime inside your code, which you just have to print once per instance, we recommend that you print lines in the following format:

+    codeIdentifier id1:val1 id2:val2 id3:val3

+Here, `codeIdentifier` must be a unique line start, identifying your code.
+Commonly, this is some short form of your project's name, e.g. `subGCG` or `[subGCG]`.
+The general parser will search for this identifier and **save all data points that come after it**.
+To save them correctly, you have to give an (again unique) data point identifier, e.g. `totaltime`, at the place of `id1` and then print the value `val1`, e.g. `42`.
+The same holds for the rest of the ID-value pairs.
+In the dataframe (where for each instance in the test run there is a line), a column with the name `id1` will then be introduced for all instances.\n
+In order to make the identifiers known to the parser, you have to give GCG the `codeIdentifier` (the other identifiers are always in the line parsed, no need to give them) using the flag `-ci [CID]` in one of the four general plotters.
+A sample call could then be

+    python3 general/plot.py check.gcg.out -ci "subGCG" -t "PRICING TIME" 10 20 "totaltime"

+As you can see, you can use the data point identifiers directly (caps sensitive) to plot.
+In order to automatically generate comparison reports with your own printed data, you can give this setting as

+    GENERALARGS=-ci "subGCG" -t "PRICING TIME" 10 20 "totaltime"

+in the @ref comparison-report-settings "script settings" of the @ref comparison-report "comparison report".
+The comparison report can be found in `check/reports/` in a uniquely named (using a time stamp) report folder.

+### Logging Custom Data: Streaming Data
+> **The custom logging feature (streaming data) is not yet implemented.
+Please stay tuned.**

 ## C. Comparing (unmodified) Versions {#compare-versions}
+> In this part, we explain how one can **compare different (unmodified) versions of GCG** and its
+> submodules with each other.
+This requires access to our git and thus is targeted at developers.

+### Automated Version Comparison Script
+The version comparison should be started from the chair's computers.
+The script is localized in the check directory and can be called as follows:

+    ./compareversions.sh "<GlobalFlags>" "<Version1>" "<Flags1>" "<Version2>" "<Flags2>" ...

+The global flags are applied to all compilations (could include e.g. `STATISTICS=true`).
+The numbered flags are only applied to the respective versions of GCG.
+Each string of flags must be in quotation marks.
+The versions `Version1`, ... correspond to the version numbers that are tagged in git.
+If you want to compare a version vX of GCG with a version vY of GCG (this time with CPLEX as solver), then you can execute

+    ./compareversions.sh "TEST=mytestset SETTINGS=mysettings -j" "vX" "" "vY" "LPS=cpx CPLEXSOLVER=true"

+The version comparison report can be found in `check/results/` in a uniquely named (using a time stamp) report folder.

+### Manual Version Comparison
+In the results folder generated by the `compareversions.sh` script you can find files with ending `.pkl`.
+In order to create a new report with existing runtime data, move those `.pkl` files into an own folder and call the script `plotcomparedres.py` that is located inside the `check` folder:

+    ./plotcomparedres.py <folder with pkl files> <output folder>

+All files with `.pkl` ending in this folder will be concerned.
+In this manual mode, you yourself have to pay attention to the general comparability of your runtime data (same instances, settings, time limits, computer used, ...).

 ## D. Comparing different Solvers {#compare-solvers}
+> In this part, we explain how one can **compare completely different solvers**, with the
+> most likely example being GCG vs. SCIP.

+For SCIP, the format of the output files should be similar, so the above instructions apply, since most (if not all) visualization scripts will still function.